EsportToys/AlignedAeroCrosshair/docs/README.md

 ## Alignment

-The hotspot is always placed at the bottomright pixel of the centermost 2x2 px cluster.
+The hotspot will always be placed at the bottomright pixel of the centermost 2x2 px cluster.
 For example, a 48x48 variant with row/columns #0...#47 will have the hotspot located at row#24-column#24.

 The line segments will always be centered at the centermost 2x2 for even-thickness crosshairs, and for odd-thickness crosshairs it will be centered at the bottomright pixel of the centermost cluster.